jannakha/work-test/README.md

 ### Technical requirements

-- application must respond to mobile
+- application must be delivered using responsive design (mobile/tablet/desktop)
 - use a CSS framework for styling
 - should work in evergreen browsers (don't worry about IE)
 - use any build tools you feel are necessary but all source code must be provided in a readable format